Skip to main content

 Native Range

-Native to southeastern Europe and southwestern Asia, including Bulgaria, Turkey, and the Republic of Georgia.
-Found in dry, rocky scrubland, open woodland understory, and forest margins at elevations up to 3,000 feet (900 m).
+Native to southeastern Europe and southwestern Asia — Bulgaria, Turkey, and the Republic of Georgia.
+Found on forest edges, rocky slopes, and disturbed sites.

 Suggested Uses